gabeweng/gabeweng.github.io/_posts/2020-10-04-knowledge-transfer.md

 The pre-trained AlexNet is then finetuned on various benchmark datasets.

 ### e.
 Results
 Using a deeper network like VGG-16 leads to better representation and pseudo-labels and also better results in benchmark tasks.
+It got state of the art results on several benchmarks in 2018 and reduced the gap between supervised and self-supervised methods further.

 #### 1. Transfer Learning on PASCAL VOC
 The authors tested their method on object classification and detection on PASCAL VOC 2007 dataset and semantic segmentation on PASCAL VOC 2012 dataset.